kubernetes-sigs/ibm-vpc-block-csi-driver/README.md

    2. Run - ibmcloud cr region-set global

    3. Run - ibmcloud cr login

-   4. Run - ibmcloud ks cluster config --cluster \<cluster-name\> admin
+   4. Make sure kubectl is configured to use the cluster

    5. Review and retrieve the following values for your image pull secret.